-Share of U.S. Workers Earning a Living Wage
+Share of U.S. Workers Earning a Family Living Wage

 A living wage is the amount of money - prior to taxes - that a worker and their family require to cover the cost of their basic needs where they live, including essentials like housing, food, health insurance, utilities, transportation, and child care, among other necessities like clothing and personal care items.
 The actual value of a living wage in a given year varies across two dimensions: location and family size.
-So a family living in a county or Metropolitan Statistical Area (MSA) with a lower cost of living will have a lower living wage value than one living in county or MSA with a higher cost of living, and similarly, a family with no children will have a lower living wage value than one with children who would require child care.
+So a family living in a county or Metropolitan Statistical Area (MSA) with a lower cost of living, will have a lower living wage value than one living in county or MSA with a higher cost of living.
+Similarly, a family with no children will have a lower living wage value than one with children who would require child care.

-While there are many different sources that calculate living wages or family budgets, JUST Capital uses data from MIT Living Wage Calculator as a benchmark against which we can measure companies' performance.
-Through a robust feedback process we conducted with external experts, we determined that our data point model would use:
+While there are many different sources that calculate living wages or family budgets, JUST Capital uses data from the MIT Living Wage Calculator as a benchmark against which we can measure companies' performance.
+Through a robust feedback process we conducted with external experts, we determined that our Data Point model would use:

-- A national living wage threshold, averaging county-level living wage data weighted by county population in instances where national figures for component costs were not available.
-As more geographically granular company data becomes available, we will transition to using location-specific living wage thresholds to better customize the model to companies' establishment locations and more accurately capture the geographic variation in living wage values. - 2.
+- 1. Location-specific living wage thresholds, which are determined by the most granular among core-based statistical areas (CBSA), state, and national that can be mapped to the geography of each worker at the company.
+This approach allows us to better customize the model to companies' establishment locations and more accurately capture the geographic variation in living wage values. - 2.
 A family composition of two full-time working adults and two children.
 The living wage is the amount one of the full-time working adults would need to make to contribute to their family's basic needs.